-- I argue that it is the legacies of colonialism-economic, political, social-that set the stage for the entrenched structural inequalities that characterize much of Latin America today. - My interpretation emphasizes transculturation (the dialectical exchange of culture, mutually influencing encounters even within a highly unequal power structure to create something new and uniquely Latin American)
+- 1. It is the legacies of colonialism economic, political, social that set the stage for the entrenched structural inequalities that characterize much of Latin America today - 2.
+To understand Latin America must understand transculturation (the dialectical exchange of culture, mutually influencing encounters even within a highly unequal power structure to create something new and uniquely Latin American) - 3.
+Latin American culture is profoundly diasporic

-Other themes she discussed:
+Other themes that we touched on:

-- Efforts to address inequalities in LA societies.
-Produced populist movements (such as Peron) and socialist movements (such as Castro). - Impact of the United States in the 20th c.
+• Efforts to address inequalities in LA societies.
+Produced populist movements (such as Peron) and socialist movements (such as Castro).

+• Impact of the United States in the 20th c.
 During the Cold War, the US privileged regime stability over democracy.
 And it intervened, often violently, to protect US economic interests.
 See Guatemala, Chile, Cuba, etc. See Eduardo Galleano.

-Some questions (see homework):
+Some questions (see reading):